luck-codeer/IICPilot/README.md

 ## Installation

 pip3 install hypermapper
-(hypermapper is an open source tool used in design space exploration.
-The relevant website is: https://github.com/luinardi/hypermapper) pip3 install optuna
+(hypermapper is an open source tool used in design space exploration, we use it for optimizing chip performance.
+The relevant website is: https://github.com/luinardi/hypermapper.) pip3 install optuna
+(optuna is an open-source hyperparameter optimization framework written in Python, we use it for optimizing the time prediction model.)

 For example, if your project is a Python library, you can write: